microchip-pic-avr-examples/dspic33-dsc-bootloader-code-examples/dspic33a_secure_boot/README.md

 ### Flash Region Read Examples

-The examples within the flash_region_read folder are intended to verify that an IRT region cannot be read by non-IRT code.
+The examples projects below are intended to verify that an IRT region cannot be read by non-IRT code.
+They are located in the flash_protection_examples folder.

 * bootReadFlashProtection.X & keystoreReadFlashProtection.X
     * Reads an instruction within the region.